Skip to main content

 NACLs

-Access to the subnet sets is controlled with Network ACLs (NACLs).
+Access to the subnet sets is controlled with Network Access Control Lists (NACLs).

-NACLs allow traffic in and out of the Modernisation Platform (North/South), but prevent traffic from traversion business unit VPCs (East/West).
+NACLs allow traffic in and out of the Modernisation Platform (North/South), but prevent traffic from traversing business unit VPCs (East/West).

 Traffic within a VPC is not restricted.